 Ms Polly Macpherson

-School of Art, Design and Architecture (Faculty of Arts & Humanities)
+School of Art, Design and Architecture (Faculty of Arts, Humanities and Business)

-MA Ceramics - University of Wales
+M.A. - University of Wales

 Dynamics of Leadership Performance Coach - Cultural Leadership Prog. - Arts Council England, CCSkills & MLA funded.

 Automation Academic Fellow 2019 – South West Creative Technology’s Network